alangrainger/obsidian-gtd/02 Documentation/How this works.md

 #### Exclude tasks under a named heading

-Have a look at [[2023-08-18|this daily note]] for an example.
+Have a look at [this daily note](../Periodic%20notes/2023-08-18.md) for an example.
 There is a **🌱 Daily Habits** section where I'm tracking the habits I want to do each day.
-I don't want these to show up in my master task list, so I have excluded it in the configuration in [[02 Documentation/tasks.js|tasks.js]]:
+I don't want these to show up in my master task list, so I have excluded it in the configuration in [tasks.js](tasks.js.md):

 ```js
 const globalExclude = {